pranavtendolkr/vaccine-notifi-bot/README.md

 6. Run the runme.sh in screen.
 This will keep polling the api and send a message in the group is slots are open.
    - run `screen` and then  `runme.sh`
    - if you want to keep getting messages for empty slots run `screen` and then `runme.sh debug`

+## How to book a slot

+autobook.py provides the means to check and book the first slot that is available.

+Using it:
+1. Get a login token from cowin.

+   `login on cowin, open browser dev console -> applications -> session storage -> selfregistration.cowin.gov.in -> usertoken`
+2. Put the token in the TOKEN constant.
+Note that token will only be valid for 15 minutes.
+3. Enter the preferred city and pin code in the constants.
+From all the available slots for the district, the script will first try to book centers in this city and pin.
+4. Enter the district and date.
+5. The code extracts the benificiary details from the token.
+If you want to book for someone else, change it in book_appointment()
+6. Run `python3 autobook.py`
+7. If slots are available, it will try to book it.
+Preferred timeslot will be the first one of the day
+8. The captcha will be opened in the default program for svg files
+9. Enter the captcha in the console
+10. Appointment id will be logged in the console.
+Can also check in cowin.